akashagarwal/peer-evaluation/README.md

 !No of evaluations

 |}
 </pre>

-Let the URL of the page created with the above content, relative to the home page be urlofActivities.
+Let the URL of the page created with the above content, relative to the home page be *urlofActivities*.
 We will require this URL in the later steps to accept submissions and also to view submissions available for evaluation.

 #### Creation of a rubric

 Now, create a wiki page which contains rubrics on which you would like to Peer Evaluate.
 [Reference for the Rubric Format](http://wikieducator.org/Extension:PeerEvaluation/RubricFormat)

-We assume the URL of this page is urlofRubric just like that of an Activity submissions page.
+We assume the URL of this page is *urlofRubric* just like that of an Activity submissions page.

 #### Tag to accept submissions

-Place the tag, <pre><submitactivity activity="urlofActivities" /> </pre> anywhere in the wiki where you would like to accept submissions for an activity which is to be Peer evaluated.
+Place the tag, <pre><code><submitactivity activity="urlofActivities" /> </code></pre> anywhere in the wiki where you would like to accept submissions for an activity which is to be Peer evaluated.
 The submissions need to be a URL to a blog page/wiki page.
 Please specify this to your learners so that they can put whatever are the deliverables for an activity at a blog post where everyone else can see it and go on to evaluate.
 This can be a part of some page with some content as well.
 You will just need to make sure two submitactivity tags are not placed on the same page.

 #### Tag for displaying submissions available for evaluation

-To accept evaluations on a wiki page, place the following tag on the page where you would want to accept the submissions , <pre> <evaluation rubric="urlofRubric" activity="urlofActivities" /> </pre>
+To accept evaluations on a wiki page, place the following tag on the page where you would want to accept the submissions , <pre><code> <evaluation rubric="urlofRubric" activity="urlofActivities" /> </code></pre>

 #### Viewing submitted evaluations

-The following tag can be used to view the submitted evaluations. <pre> <viewevaluations activity="urlofActivities" /> </pre>
+The following tag can be used to view the submitted evaluations. <pre><code> <viewevaluations activity="urlofActivities" /> </code></pre>